George IV Dadiani: Downfall

 The Abashidze and Dadiani power was draining away.
-In 1704, Giorgi Dadiani abdicated as prince of Mingrelia in favor of his elder son by his ex-wife Mikeladze, Katsia.
+In 1704, George Dadiani abdicated as prince of Mingrelia in favor of his elder son by his ex-wife Mikeladze, Katsia.
 To his younger son, Bezhan, he gave Lechkhumi and another, Gabriel, was made bishop of Chqondidi.
-Giorgi himself retired to his patrimonial fiefdom of Salipartiano, but maintained significant influence on his sons until 1709, when Katsia and Bezhan, who never forgave Giorgi for divorcing their mother, sided with King George VII of Imereti against the Abashidze–Lipartiani alliance.
-Giorgi fled to Abkhazia and returned to Mingrelia after the death of Katsia in 1710.
+George himself retired to his patrimonial fiefdom of Salipartiano, but maintained significant influence on his sons until 1709, when Katsia and Bezhan, who never forgave George for divorcing their mother, sided with King George VII of Imereti against the Abashidze–Lipartiani alliance.
+George fled to Abkhazia and returned to Mingrelia after the death of Katsia in 1710.
 He was, thus, able to resume his rule in Mingrelia and effected rapprochement with King George VII, only to defect him again in 1711.
-Giorgi's renewed principate was, however, challenged by his younger son, Bezhan, who enjoyed the king's support.
-In 1715, Bezhan invited Giorgi for family reconciliation, but had him disarmed and deposed.
-Giorgi was confined by Bezhan to house arrest and persuaded to remarry Sevdia Mikeladze, with whom Giorgi lived until his death in 1715.
+George's renewed principate was, however, challenged by his younger son, Bezhan, who enjoyed the king's support.
+In 1715, Bezhan invited George for family reconciliation, but had him disarmed and deposed.
+George was confined by Bezhan to house arrest and persuaded to remarry Sevdia Mikeladze, with whom George lived until his death in 1715.

 Family

-By his first wife Sevdia, daughter of Prince Otia Mikeladze, Giorgi had six children:
+By his first wife Sevdia, daughter of Prince Otia Mikeladze, George had six children: